k8s-at-spiti/docs/docs/our-helm-charts/development/unit-tests.md

 ![Visual Studio Code run configurations](../../assets/screenshots/vscode_run_unittests.png)

-- _UnitTest - active spec file only_: This configuration will try to run
-the currently opened test file.

-  **Note:** Make sure that you have opened a valid test file (`.rb` files in the `test/charts` folder), or this will not work.

-- _UnitTest - all spec files_: This configuration will run the all test
+- _stable/common tests_: This configuration will run the all test files for the `common` library chart.
-files in the `test/charts` folder.

 Next, press the green "Play" icon.
 This will start the tests show the outcome in a terminal window.